mohanavel15/coroutine-poc-zig/README.md

 # Coroutine POC in Zing

 >[!CAUTION]
 > This isn't a library to be used somewhere.
-This is purely to get an understand of single threaded asynchronous programming.
+This is purely to get an understanding of single threaded asynchronous programming.

 # Example